MicrosoftDocs/fabric-docs/docs/onelake/onelake-access-api.md

 ### Unsupported request headers and parameters

 Even in user-created and owned files and folders, OneLake restricts some management operations through ADLS Gen2 APIs.
-You cannot update permissions, edit artifacts or workspaces, or set access tiers, as these operations must be managed through Fabric.
+You cannot update permissions, edit items or workspaces, or set access tiers, as these operations must be managed through Fabric.

 OneLake will reject or ignore an API call if it contains a disallowed header or parameter value.
 OneLake ignores headers if the header doesn't change the behavior of the call, and returns the rejected header in a new 'x-ms-rejected-headers' response header.
 OneLake rejects requests containing unallowed query parameters.
 OneLake doesn’t allow the following behaviors and their associated request headers and URI parameters: